 It’s tempting to see the hammock camping system and bivy camping system as nearly interchangeable.
 In fact, if you tied a bivy into a tree (which I don’t recommend) it would essentially become a hammock, right?

 In many ways, this is true.
-There are two big factors which separate these systems fundamentally, however.
+There are two big factors which separate these systems though.

 Bivy systems usually feature inherently waterproof fabrics which hammocks do not.
 This means with a bivy you can just crawl inside a body-sized tent and just let it rain on you (with the right bivy).